mmikowski/mmikowski.github.io/_posts/2017-09-10-pixelc-revert-nougat.md

   sudo fastboot reboot
 ```

 After this the device warned the the bootloader was unlocked and that I would have to wait 30s for a reboot.
-In retrospect, I *should* have relocked the bootloader before rebooting as shown above since it re-erases all user data.
-I set up the like-new tablet from a backup and patiently wait for all the apps to reinstall - around 30 minutes.
+In retrospect, I *should* have relocked the bootloader before rebooting as shown above. *Instead* I set up the like-factory-new tablet from a backup and patiently wait for all the apps to reinstall - around 45 minutes.

 ## Relock bootloader
-If you're playing along at home and still haven't relocked your boot loader, well you're in trouble because doing so is going to completely delete your data again.
+If you're playing along at home and still haven't relocked your boot loader you're in trouble now.
+That's because fixing this is going to completely delete all your data again.

 I had to again enabled developer options and USB debugging [as before](#prepare-the-tablet).
 With the tablet still atached to the computer via USB C, I re-locked the bootloader again and rebooted as shown below ... and then I got to install my apps and data all over again.

 ```bash
   sudo adb start-server